devstack-be/nuxt-saas-stripe-starter/README.md

 ## Introduction

-Nuxt SaaS Stareter is a **open source boilerplate** and will help you to create your own SaaS website with Nuxt.js.
+Nuxt SaaS Starter is a **open source boilerplate** and will help you to create your own SaaS website with Nuxt.js.
 It is built with Nuxt 4, Nuxt UI and Nuxt Content.
 It is a perfect starting point for your next project.

 This template is inspired by: